Our products focus on a complete and systematic degradation of gluten immunogenic peptides

 The synergistic action of AMYRA’s exopeptidases is both important and unique since they are able to degrade proline-rich peptides, which are immunogenic for people with celiac disease and non-celiac gluten sensitivity and stable to degradation by naturally occurring digestion enzymes.

-AMYRA’s products consist of two recombinant exopeptidases that degrade gluten-derived, digestion resistant gluten immunogenic peptides (GIPs) into non-harmful, non-immunogenic dipeptides and single amino acids.
+AMYRA’s products consist of two recombinant exopeptidases that degrade gluten-derived, digestion resistant gluten immunogenic peptides (GIPs) into non-harmful, non-immunogenic single amino acids and dipeptides.
 Administered in conjunction with a gluten free diet, our dietary supplement (AMY01) targets patients with non-celiac gluten sensitivity and our prescription drug (AMY02), patients with celiac disease.

-Whilst one enzyme in our enzyme combinations cleaves off single amino acids from the N-terminus (left side) of the gliadin 33mer The action of this second enzyme is particularly important since peptide strands containing proline are stable to degradation by naturally occurring digestion enzymes.
-The synergistic action of both exopeptidases results in the complete degradation of digestion-resistant, gluten-derived immunogenic peptides into dipeptides and single amino acids that do not have an immunogenic potential .
-The following illustration exemplifies the degradation of the gliadin 33mer., the second enzyme specifically cleaves off a dipeptide in which a terminal amino acid is connected to proline (X-Pro) .
+AMYRA’s enzymes work in tandem alternately cleaving either a single amino acid from the N-terminus (left side) of the gliadin 33mer 1 3 or dipeptides in which a terminal amino acid is connected to proline (X-Pro) 2 .
+The action of cleaving these X-Pro motifs is particularly important since peptide strands containing proline are stable to degradation by endogenous digestive enzymes.
+The synergistic action of both exopeptidases results in the complete degradation of digestion-resistant, gluten-derived immunogenic peptides into harmless single amino acids and dipeptides that do not have an immunogenic potential 4 .
+The following illustration exemplifies the degradation of the gliadin 33mer.